oceanprotocol/list-purgatory/policies/README.md

 It can happen in one of these ways:
 * OPF receives a DMCA takedown notice (report of copyright violation)
-* OPF receives a report of any other type of intellectual property violation (See [Singapore](https://www.ipos.gov.sg/understanding-innovation-ip) or [EU](https://europa.eu/youreurope/business/running-business/intellectual-property/index_en.htm)).
+* OPF receives a report of any other type of intellectual property violation, including [trademarks](https://github.com/oceanprotocol/list-purgatory/blob/41fd88594ae168c1d0e5c1b52fb28aca4db04053/policies/ocean-market-trademark-policy.md) (See [Singapore](https://www.ipos.gov.sg/understanding-innovation-ip) or [EU](https://europa.eu/youreurope/business/running-business/intellectual-property/index_en.htm)).
+* OPF receives a [sensitive data](https://github.com/oceanprotocol/list-purgatory/blob/41fd88594ae168c1d0e5c1b52fb28aca4db04053/policies/ocean-market-sensitive-data-removal-policy.md) takedown request
 * OPF proactively flags a data asset likely of copyright violation, trademark violation, sensitive data, or otherwise.
 OPF reserves all rights to act without restriction.
-* OPF receives a request from the Singapore [Info-Comm Media Development Authority](https://www.imda.gov.sg/) or any other regulatory body in the government of Singapore.
+* OPF receives a request from the Singapore government [Info-Comm Media Development Authority](https://www.imda.gov.sg/) or any other regulatory agency in Singapore.

 ### How Does A Data Asset Leave Purgatory?